NREL-Sienna/PowerSystems.jl/docs/src/tutorials/creating_system.md

 ```@repl basics
 sys
 ```
+See the units base is printed as one of the `System` properties.

 ## Next Steps

-In this tutorial, you manually created a power `System`, added and then retrieved its components, and modified the `System` settings.
+In this tutorial, you manually created a power `System`, added and then retrieved its components, and modified the `System` per-unit settings.

 Next, you might want to:
 - [Learn more about how to retrieve components and their data from a `System`](@ref get_components_tutorial)